Department of Immigration and Multicultural Affairs (2006–07)

 The Department of Immigration and Multicultural Affairs (also called DIMA) was an Australian government department that existed between January 2006 and January 2007.
 It succeeded the Department of Immigration and Multicultural and Indigenous Affairs, which had been in place since 2001.
 It was the second so-named Australian Government department.

 Scope

-Information about the department's functions and/or government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements, in the Department's annual reports and on the Department's website.
+Information about the department's functions and government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements, in the Department's annual reports and on the Department's website.

-According to the Administrative Arrangements Order (AAO) made on 11 March 1996, the Department dealt with:
+According to the Administrative Arrangements Order made on 11 March 1996, the Department dealt with: